 HSEP 4040H Pediatric Exercise Physiology (Senior II Semester)

 HSEP 4510H Exercise Physiology Practicum (Senior II) or HONS 4990 (Senior II) will meet the elective requirement

 The assigned Exercise Physiology Advisor will advise students.
 Students are responsible for maintaining compliance with all Honors College polices during their tenure at VSU.

 Types of Admission

-1. Full acceptance is offered when all of the admission requirements have been met and the student’s application portfolio is highly competitive (overall GPA, etc.) in nature.
-In such cases, students will be notified of their full admission into the Exercise Physiology program approximately two weeks following the online application deadline.
-It is therefore critical that applicants keep the College of Nursing & Health Sciences updated with current address, email and phone number.
+2. Full acceptance is offered when at the application deadline all of the admission requirements have been met and the student’s application portfolio is competitive.
+In this case, students will receive notification of their full admission into the Exercise Physiology program approximately two to three weeks following the online application deadline.

-2. Contingent acceptance would apply to students with a competitive application portfolio, but is predicated upon successful completion of all unmet criteria as specified in a written correspondence letter or email.
 Applicants not selected for admission who wish to be considered for future cohorts will need to complete the entire admission process again for the next cohort available.
 This includes submission of a new application online prior to the next application deadline.
 You will not be considered an active applicant if you do not complete the entire application process.
-All applicants must meet admission criteria in place at time of application, which may be different from previous application period.
-It is therefore critical that applicants keep the College of Nursing & Health Sciences updated with current address, email and phone number.Students should have a back-up plan in place in case they are not admitted into the Exercise Physiology program.
-Therefore, it is highly recommended that students utilize pre-registration in the spring term to register for alternative courses in the Fall 2016 term.
+All applicants must meet admission criteria in place at time of application, which may be different from a previous application period.

 Exercise Physiology Program Application